GARlMAN/leetcode/0020-valid-parentheses/README.md

 <p>An input string is valid if.:</p>

 <ol>
-	<li>Opean brackets must be closed by the same type of brackets.</li>
+	<li>Open brackets must be closed by the same type of brackets.</li>
 	<li>Open brackets must be closed in the correct order.</li>
 	<li>Every closee bracket has a corresponding open bracket of the same type.</li>
 </ol>